partidodigitalpt/documentation/Statutes for political parties supported by dapps.md

 By going against these statutes to which members of the party agreed upon joining, the party members may be alerted or have their membership retracted to the status of sympathizer for a temporary period or, for repeated misbehaviour or inexcusable situations such as; attempt to attack the informatic system or publishing inappropriate content into the on-line platform, the membership status may be revoked permanently.
 The decision to expel a party member is made by democratic consensus on the on-line platform.
 The party member may have the membership status reverted to sympathizer in situations of:

-I.****Not informing the party after changing area of residency upon a period of up to 90 days through the on-line platform.
+I.Not informing the party after changing area of residency upon a period of up to 90 days through the on-line platform.

-II.****Not partaking in party's activities by voting directly or by delegating the right to vote for a period longer than 180 days.
+II.Not partaking in party's activities by voting directly or by delegating the right to vote for a period longer than 180 days.

 III.Not participating on off-line events of any of the party’s bodies for a period longer than 270 days.

 Iv.
 By not respecting the deadlines or tasks that were entrusted by the party and accepted by the party member, the membership may be revoked temporarily for a period of up to 1 year.

-V.****Publishing pornography, inciting to any kind of physical violence or any form of hate speech against minorities be it of ethnographical origin, attacking normal sexual orientation (hetero-homo-bi) or making false accusations against other members may be reason enough to be banned for a period longer than 1 year.
+V.Publishing pornography, inciting to any kind of physical violence or any form of hate speech against minorities be it of ethnographical origin, attacking normal sexual orientation (hetero-homo-bi) or making false accusations against other members may be reason enough to be banned for a period longer than 1 year.

-Vi.****It's considered sufficient reason to ban a member from the party if unjustified false information is uploaded to the on-line platform.
+Vi.It's considered sufficient reason to ban a member from the party if unjustified false information is uploaded to the on-line platform.

-Vii.****It’s the responsibility of the CDIEs at all levels to evaluate situations described above and to publish alerts on the on-line platform and, in particular to the users who may not respecting the statutes, whenever the CDIEs consider appropriate to do so.
+Vii.It’s the responsibility of the CDIEs at all levels to evaluate situations described above and to publish alerts on the on-line platform and, in particular to the users who may not respecting the statutes, whenever the CDIEs consider appropriate to do so.

 <p align="center">
 <b>( article 13 )</b><br>
 bodies</p>

-There are 22** **different bodies that contribute to the normal functioning of the **PP**.** **Some of these bodies are singular while others compose multiple instances in different geographical locations.
+There are **22** different bodies that contribute to the normal functioning of the **PP**.
+Some of these bodies are singular while others compose multiple instances in different geographical locations.
 These bodies are further divided into main, secondary and minor categories; the main bodies focus on political debates while secondary bodies do the technical support necessary for these discussions.
 Minor bodies are composed of members of the **PP** without full membership or are bodies that focus on particular tasks or political projects.
 The convocation, composition and work order are specified in the statutes of the next chapter.

 <p align="center">
 <b>( article 13-b )</b><br>
 administrative regions</p>

 Some of the **PP**’s bodies are further divided into **LOCAL**, **REGIONAL**, **INTER-REGIONAL** and **NATIONAL** structures.
-The choice for these terms derives from the administrative division of the land following the **LAW **in use by **COUNTRY**.
+The choice for these terms derives from the administrative division of the land following the **LAW** in use by **COUNTRY**.

-I.****Unless stated otherwise party members cannot partake in activities of bodies that do not share the same administrative region as defined by their own residential address.
+I.Unless stated otherwise party members cannot partake in activities of bodies that do not share the same administrative region as defined by their own residential address.

 <p align="center">
 <b>( article 14 )</b><br>